Certified Translation of Foreign Marriage Contracts

 The case is In the Matter of Marianna Nizhnikov and Alexander Nizhnikov, Court No. 2014-0794, decided by the Supreme Court of New Hampshire on January 26, 2016.

-Contact All Language Alliance, Inc. to obtain certified translation of international prenuptial agreements from English to Simplified Chinese, Traditional Chinese, Portuguese, Spanish, French, German, Korean, Japanese, Russian, Arabic, and other foreign languages, and certified translation of foreign prenups from any language to English.
+Contact All Language Alliance, Inc. to obtain certified translation of international prenuptial agreements and postnuptial agreements from English to Simplified Chinese, Traditional Chinese, Portuguese, Spanish, French, German, Korean, Japanese, Russian, Arabic, and other foreign languages, and certified translation of foreign prenups from any language to English.

 This language translation blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.